 | Control | Digital panel | Digital or manual |

-Outdoor saunas need more power because they fight cold air.
-Indoor saunas stay warm because the house helps them.
+Outdoor saunas require more power because they fight cold air.
+Indoor saunas benefit from the surrounding house temperature.

-This is why many cheap outdoor sauna6 fail.
-They use indoor heaters.
-These heaters cannot fight winter air.
+This is why many low-quality outdoor sauna products fail.
+They use heaters designed for indoor use and cannot maintain heat in winter conditions.

 How these differences affect real home use

-An indoor sauna becomes part of the home.
-People use it like a shower.
-They walk in, heat up, and go back to their room.
-It is fast and simple.
+An indoor sauna becomes part of a routine.
+It is used like a shower: step in, heat up, and return indoors.
+It is fast and convenient.

-I noticed this when I lived in northern China.
-People used outdoor saunas as social spaces.
-They talked and drank tea.
-Indoor saunas were used alone.
+I observed this clearly while living in northern China.
+Outdoor saunas were social places.
+Indoor saunas were used quietly and alone.

 | Use style | Indoor Sauna | Outdoor Sauna |